-Can you think of at least 5 different kinds of body coverings
+Can you think of at least 5 different kinds of body coverings that animals use?
+Write them down below.

 Just like animals, people use specific body coverings for special reasons.
 Let's think about reasons why people cover their bodies then we'll see how this compares to animals.